Foróige

 Foróige is an Irish organisation whose purpose is "to enable young people to involve themselves consciously and actively in their development and in the development of society".
 Macra na Tuaithe, the youth branch of Macra na Feirme, was formed on 14 March 1952.
 In 1981, the organisation changed its name to Foróige, derived from forbairt na hóige, which means "development of youth".

 History

 The first club

-The first club was formed in the town of Mooncoin, Co.
-Kilkenny on 14 March 1952 where the local school held a youth club for the schoolchildren.
+The first club was formed in the town of Mooncoin, County Kilkenny on 14 March 1952 where the local school held a youth club for the schoolchildren.
 As this was a success, another 12 pilot clubs came together and in 1953, Macra na Tuaithe was created.

 Funding and grants

 In 1958, the W.K.
 Kellogg Foundation in America secured a £30,000 grant to help fund an expansion of Macra na Tuaithe activities.
 In 1963, the organisation received its first funding from the Department of Education.